Skip to main content

 • things the child says that are of concern

-Share these notes with the doctor or professional making the evaluation and with the professional who eventually treats the child.
-Children and youth with bipolar disorder may seem to be functioning well during their first appointment.
-A good evaluation can take several appointments and include a detailed family history.
+Share these notes with the doctor or professional making the evaluation.
+Then share them with the professional who treats the child.
+A child or youth with bipolar disorder may seem to be functioning well during their first appointment.
+That is one reason a good evaluation can take several appointments and include a detailed family history.

 Medications

 There are medications that are effective at managing bipolar disorder.
-These medications can help address severe agitation in mania and help reduce the length of a manic episode.
-Children and youth taking these medications sometimes have side effects.
+They can help with severe agitation in mania.
+Some may reduce the length of a manic episode.
+There are medications that can treat bipolar depression as well.
+Children and youth taking these medications sometimes experience side effects.
 They may:

 • feel really tired